ginestah/A-day-in-Space/README.md

 ```

 # Change-log
-Decided to display image of the day as a background
+Decided not to display the image as a background because it either came out distorted or didn't fit.

-Switched from flexbox to grid
+Switched back to flexbox